ulixee/platform/datastore/docs/overview/introduction.md

 node ./simple.js --input.firstName=Me
 ```

-However, this Datastore structure also allows us to load it onto a Miner and run it on demand:
+However, this Datastore structure also allows us to load it onto a CloudNode and run it on demand:

 ```bash
 npx @ulixee/datastore deploy ./simple.js